The Liberation of L.B. Jones: Production

-Ford wrote the first screenplay himself then Stirling Silliphant was brought in to do a draft for $200,000.
+Ford wrote the first screenplay himself, and then Stirling Silliphant was brought in to do a draft for $200,000.
 William Wyler was paid $600,000.
-Shooting took place 2 June to 11 July 1969.
+Shooting took place from 2 June to 11 July 1969.

+Some scenes of the film were shot in Brownsville, Tennessee, most notably at the now-defunct train station.

+Release

+The film was released March 18, 1970 in four theaters in Chicago, New York (2) and Los Angeles and grossed $151,000 in its opening week.
+In the two theaters in New York, Variety noted that the audience in the opening week was 90% Black.
+After eight weeks of release, it became number one at the US box office.

 Critical reception

 Wyler's last screen film received mixed reviews; some appreciating his effort felt it was not powerful enough.
 In his review in The New York Times, Vincent Canby wrote "I'm sure that Wyler and his screenwriters...were out to make a suspense movie that would also work as contemporary social commentary.
 In the interests of melodrama, they have simplified the characters from Hill's novel to such a degree that they seem more stereotyped than may have been absolutely necessary...Wyler's direction is notable only for the coldness and for an impatience to get on with the story at the expense of any feeling of real involvement...I must say I wasn't bored by it, just depressed."

 Variety called it "not much more than an interracial sexploitation film."
+They said that reviews in New York were mildly favourable.

 TV Guide rates it two out of a possible four stars and comments "Though the cast gives some strong performances, ultimately the film is an empty affair.
 The questions of racism and southern prejudice had been well handled by other films long before this.
 Had it been made 10 years earlier it would have been a landmark, but in 1970 it was no longer fresh material.
 The script is pockmarked with cliches and stereotypes, though the technical aspects are fine.
 This last film of director Wyler was nothing special."